 - Very easy to fit the Leg Rest Travel Pillow to fill the space between seats.

-- Makes for a very comfortable travel experience for children.
+- It makes for a very comfortable travel experience for children.

 - Very easy to deflate and put away at the end of a flight.